MichaelCurrin/my-github-projects/README.md

     - This project is useful for maintaining or searching projects **for yourself**.
 For example if you want to find all your projects which are hosted on Github Pages or Netlify (assuming they are well-labelled).
 Or all the templates projects.
     - If you want to teach someone about a language or tool and what to show them what you've made, you can guide them to certain topics.
 - This project gives you freedom to change the **styling** if you want to present the data in a different way.
-- After future development, you can highlight repos or topics to **guide visitors to**, or help you get to your most important or frequently accesses areas first.
+- After future development, you can highlight repos or topics to **guide visitors towards**, or help you get to your most important or frequently accesses areas first.

-If you want to explore your _private_ repos only, change the `prviacy` value in the GraphQL query from `PUBLIC` to `PRIVATE`.
+If you want to explore your _private_ repos only, change the `privacy` value in the GraphQL query from `PUBLIC` to `PRIVATE`.
 Though you might want to just build that locally to avoid sharing that data.

 ## Background